 Yes, we had a few chilly, dreary days, and a few local TV news reporters were told to stand out on location waiting for the major snowstorms that never came.
 Some of those reporters are still out there because nobody told them to come home.
-And you wonder why the media are going to heck in
+And you wonder why the media are going to heck in a handbag.

 Not only did cold-hardy plants like pansies survive, but some of the garden vegetables that didn’t get pulled managed to hang on, too.
 We all thought it was interesting.
 “Oh, look, my Brussels sprouts are still growing.
 Anybody want some Brussels sprouts?
 No?
 You sure?
 No?
 Really, I have lots.
 No?
 Oh, okay.
 How about some kale?
 No?”

 We didn’t even manage to get to spring before scientists began warning us of impending doom: your cold hardiness zone is changing from 5b to 6a.
 Outrageous!
 Whose brainstorm was this?
 I demand to see Oprah!
 I won’t stand for it!
 My zone has always been 5a and I intend to keep it that way!
 You take your silly map ideas and try them out on France!